F-Salehi/SparsDT/README.md

 # SparsDT

-SparsDT is a new statistical dictionary learning algorithm for sparse signals that is based on an $\alpha$-stable innovation model.
+SparsDT is a new statistical dictionary learning algorithm for sparse signals that is based on an lévy alpha-stable innovation model.
 The algorithm can be used to learn a sparse representation of the Signal.
 The code can be run in both CPU and GPU.